-EAST LANSING, Mich — The family of Isaiah Kirby, the Michigan State University student killed in an officer-involved shooting by East Lansing Police on April 15, is holding a press conference Tuesday alongside the Greater Lansing NAACP.
+EAST LANSING, Mich — The family of Isaiah Kirby, the Michigan State University student killed in an officer-involved shooting by East Lansing Police on April 15, held a press conference Tuesday alongside the Greater Lansing NAACP.

 "The suspect was observed running towards the officers on scene.
 Officers ordered the suspect to drop the knife multiple times but the suspect refused to cooperate," Brown said.
 "Officers responded to the threat by shooting the suspect.
 The suspect was evaluated by medical personnel on scene and was pronounced dead."